 Subsequently, in June 2017, the Board of Directors revised the procedures mentioned in the paragraph above.
-Specifically, the Board approved two new procedures ("Guidelines for the Management and Public Disclosure of Insider Information and the establishment and keeping of a register of persons who have access to insider information" and "Guidelines on Internal Dealing").
+Specifically, the Board approved two new procedures ("Guidelines for the Management and Public Disclosure of Insider Information and the establishment and keeping of a register of persons who have access to insider information" and "Guidelines on Internal Dealing"), subsequently amended in October 2018.
 These went to replace the previous documents, aligning the contents of these documents with the provisions of (i) European legislation on market abuse; and (ii) Regulatory provisions issued by CONSOB incorporating such European legislation.